 In order to be mindful of the challenges posed by COVID-19, and as part of our commitment to diversity & inclusion, the North Carolina Law Review will open submissions for Volume 100 on February 15 to allow authors time to finalize their submissions.
 The North Carolina Law Review reviews submissions on a rolling basis and will reserve space in Volume 100 for articles received during our second cycle of submissions beginning in August.

 Submissions are currently closed.
-Volume 100 will begin accepting submissions in early 2021 for publication beginning in Fall 2021.
+Volume 100 will begin accepting submissions on February 15, 2021 for publication beginning in Fall 2021.
 The North Carolina Law Review accepts submissions through Scholastica.
 We strongly prefer electronic submissions through this system, but the North Carolina Law Review will also accept articles submitted via e-mail.
 We also continue to review hard-copy submissions sent to the following address:

 Executive Articles Editor